NHMPPM

 Target beneficiaries: Farmers

-Tags: Horticulture, Nursery, Grants, Planting Material, Tissue Culture, Farmers, Agriculture, Rajasthan, High-tech, Small Nurseries, Vegetative Propagation, Subsidy
+Tags: Horticulture, Nurseries, Grants, Planting Material, Tissue Culture, Farmers, Agriculture, Rajasthan, High-tech, Small Nurseries, Vegetative Propagation, Subsidy

 Details

 The National Horticulture Mission aims to enhance the production capacity and quality of planting material through grants for establishing high-tech and small nurseries.
-For high-tech nurseries, the cost is set at ₹25 lakh per hectare, with a maximum grant of ₹10 lakh per hectare for up to 4 hectares, covering 40% of the cost.
+For high-tech nurseries, the cost is set at ₹25 lakh per hectare, with a maximum grant of ₹40 lakh for up to 4 hectares, covering 40% of the cost.
 High-tech nurseries must produce 50,000 high-quality fruit plants per hectare annually using vegetative propagation methods.
-Facilities required for high-tech nurseries include appropriate fencing, advanced mother tree blocks, net houses, irrigation facilities, high-tech greenhouses with fogging and spraying systems, and more.
-Small nurseries have a cost of ₹15 lakh per hectare, with a maximum grant of ₹7.5 lakh for up to 1 hectare, covering 50% of the cost.
-They must produce 25,000 high-quality fruit plants per hectare annually.
-The scheme also supports the establishment of tissue culture units, providing grants for both new and existing units.
+Facilities required include appropriate fencing, mother tree blocks of improved varieties, net houses, irrigation facilities, and high-tech greenhouses equipped with fogging and spraying systems.
+Small nurseries have a cost of ₹15 lakh per hectare, with a maximum grant of ₹7.5 lakh for up to 1 hectare, covering 50% of the cost, and must produce 25,000 high-quality fruit plants per hectare annually.
+The mission also supports the establishment of tissue culture units, providing grants for both new and existing units.

 Benefits